Justxd22/ln8000_beta_reporting/README.md

  - Values are estimated and approx. so don't take it srsly!
  - Some apps show const.
 5v input which is wrong most of the time, it's 4.4-4.8 v so watts may appear diff
+ - use `current_watt_calc.py` if you want to compare readings with other apps

 ## Output
 <details><summary>Sample Output</summary>